SilverLinings89/Waveguide/Readme.md

 This is a work in progress and not currently ready for general usage.
 Please refer to pascal.kraft@kit.edu for more information.

+There are currently works in the branch complex-numbers that might need to be pulle.

 # Naming convenctions

 | Expression |Meaning     |